 Annual PILT funding levels remained static for many years.
 For nearly two decades, counties watched the value of their PILT receipts drop due to inflation.
 In 1995, NACo was successful in securing an amendment to the PILT formula, (P.L.
 103-397), which adjusted annual authorization levels for inflation.

 In FY 2014, PILT was extended through the farm bill (P.L.
 113- 79) as a fully funded, mandatory entitlement program at $425 million.
-Mandatory funding for FY 2013 was achieved through the Moving Ahead for Progress in the 21st Century Act (MAP-21) (P.L.
-112-141), which provided $399 million in PILT funding.
+Mandatory funding of $399 million for FY 2013 was achieved through the Moving Ahead for Progress in the 21st Century Act (MAP-21) (P.L.
+112-141).
 Previously, the enactment of the Emergency Economic Stabilization Act (P.L.
 110-343) provided full funding for PILT from FY 2008 through FY 2012.
-From its enactment in 1976 through 2007, PILT was subject to annual appropriations and as a result was underfunded year after year.
+From its enactment in 1976 through 2007, PILT was a discretionary program subject to annual appropriations and as a result was underfunded year after year.

-- The PILT program provides payments to counties and other local governments to offset losses in tax revenues due to the presence of substantial federal land acreage within their jurisdictions.
+- The PILT program provides payments to counties and other local governments to offset forgone tax revenues due to the presence of substantial federal land acreage within their jurisdictions.

 - Without predictable mandatory funding, PILT will remain a discretionary program subject to the annual appropriations process.
-Counties ask the Administration and Members of Congress to support long- term predictable full funding for PILT in FY 2018 and beyond.
+Counties urge the administration and members of Congress to support long- term, predictable full funding for PILT.

 - While the Senate and House continue to discuss long-term legislative solutions for funding the PILT program, NACo will continue to urge leadership in both chambers and on both sides of the aisle to work together to fully fund the program.